rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 ## Initial Setup

 * Open this tutorial within the Microbiome Helper VirtualBox
-* Download the tutorial data, save it to you
+* Download the tutorial data, save it to the Desktop (within Ubuntu), and extract the files.

-Create a new directory that will store all of the files created in this lab.

-    rm -rf ~/workspace/module3
-    mkdir -p ~/workspace/module3
-    cd ~/workspace/module3
-    ln -s ~/CourseData/hmp_metagenomics ./

 ## Main Lab Steps
 ### Explore Samples

-The “hmp_metagenomics/fastq” directory contains all of the fastq files (one for each sample) and the hmp_map.txt which describes the metadata for each sample.
+Open a terminal/console and change to the directory containing the tutorial data.

+    cd ~/Desktop/hmp_metagenomics

 Change to this directory so we can explore the files in more details: